marshallshen/security_architecture_and_engineering/logging.md

 * Attempts to execute commands for functions other than emails and netnews.

 > Shadowed password file: file hashed password is stored, can be only used in `priviledge file`, only `root` can read it.

+### Location of log files
+* Many different system components can produce logs
+* Logs can be expensive, and aren't enabled by default.

+#### Web logs (what to look for?)
+* Timestamp, with time zone
+* IP address
+* `Request can lie`: sophisticated attacker can fake some information, like what machine this request is sending from?

+> Attacks are usually launched across all IP addresses and try to compromise any vulnerable machines it can find.